SayedNadim/PyTorch-Template/README.md

-# PyTorch Project template with/without GAN framework
+# PyTorch Project template

-#### *On-going project.*

 The aim of this repo is to create my personal PyTorch project framework.

 - *This work is currently undergoing trials and errors.
 I haven't checked everything yet.
-I just took the code and started editing.
-I have to make sure everything works before finalizing the template.
 I will make some example models and test with this framework.*
 - Why YAML - I don't like json format.
 Mainly because I can't comment, and I don't like the look of json files.
-I apologize for being a language-phobic.
-It is what it is.
 I prefer YAML format.
 So, my configuration files will be in YAML.
+You can change to json, just replace yaml with json and it should work.

 ## Prerequisites